About the Mirena IUD

 Mirena is an intrauterine device (IUD) that is currently the most prescribed IUD in the US.
+It is estimated that over 2 million Mirena IUDs are implanted worldwide and the number is expected to continue growing.
 Mirena works by thickening the cervical mucus and thinning the uterine lining, making it nearly impossible for sperm to reach an unfertilized egg, or for a fertilized egg to implant in the uterus.
-As soon as Mirena is placed in your uterus, it starts releasing the hormone levonorgestrel into your uterus to provide continuous birth control for up to 5 years.
-Mirena is popular among women who have children and aren’t sure if they want more and among women requiring treatment for endometriosis, polycystic ovary syndrome, or heavy periods.
-Though effective, the IUD has been shown to cause dangerous health complications.
+Once Mirena is placed into the uterus, the synthetic hormone levonorgestrel is released into the uterus to provide continuous birth control for up to 5 years.
+Because the body is receiving synthetic hormones from the Mirena IUD, less and less natural hormones are produced each menstrual cycle.
+Mirena is most popular among women who have already had children and don’t want anymore children for an extended period of time.
+Some women also use the Mirena IUD to help treat endometriosis, polycystic ovary syndrome, heavy periods, and menstural cramping.
+Though highly effective, the Mirena IUD has been shown to cause numerous dangerous health complications.

 Psuedotumor cerebri develops when the pressure inside the cranium increases without an apparent reason.
 The symptoms of psuedotumor cerebri mimic those of a brain tumor, but no tumor is present.
 The increased pressure from psuedotumor cerebri can create swelling of the optic nerve, which if left untreated, can cause permanent vision loss.
 Psuedotumor cerebri is most often found in obese women of child-bearing age, but has lately been associated with Mirena use.

 Papilledema is an opthalmological condition where the optic disc swells due to increased intracranial pressure.
 This swelling damages the nerves of the eye and is secondary to psuedotumor cerebri.